couchbase/query/docs/n1ql-select.md

 **SUBSTR(expr, position)** - returns the substring from the integer *position* to the end of the string.
-The position is 0-based, i.e. the first index is 0.
-If *position* is negative, it is counted from the end of the string; -1 is the last position in the string.
+The position is 0-based, i.e. the *first position is 0.
+If *position* is negative, it is counted from *the end of the string; -1 is the last position in the string.

 **SUBSTR(expr, position, length)** - returns the substring of the given *length* from the integer *position* to the end of the string.
-The position is 0-based, i.e. the first index is 0.
+The position is 0-based, i.e. the first position is 0.
 If *position* is negative, it is counted from the end of the string; -1 is the last position in the string.